Intel's smartphone guru angles for smooth landing

 By Noel Randewich

-SANTA CLARA, California Mike Bell likens his new job at Intel Corp to piloting a glider.
+SANTA CLARA, Calif., Dec 23 Mike Bell likens his new job at Intel Corp (INTC.O) to piloting a glider.

 The engineer Intel is counting on to spearhead a belated drive into the smartphone arena has refocused its development arm, brought in new blood, and tried to inculcate an appreciation for gadgetry at the decades-old institution.